 Being Grateful in Times of Hardship

-In times of hardship, it’s difficult to find things to be grateful for.
-The downtrodden state of mind and oppressed spirit can be weighed down tremendously.
-Reflecting back afterward helps to discover the blessings.
+It can be challenging to find things to be grateful for during hardship.
+A downtrodden state of mind and oppressed spirit can be tremendously weighed down.
+Reflecting afterward helps to discover the blessings.

 In times of hardship, I’m grateful for: